usmanma/blog/content/tech_stack.rst

 	`Bootstrap`_ is a front-end framework that makes design easy even for developers.

 Theme: Asterias
-	The theme for pages is a custom theme made on top of simple, and happens to be what you are currently looking at The name asterias is simply the code name for this blog project and hence it is named after that.
+	The theme is custom made on top of simple, and happens to be what you are currently looking at.
+The name asterias is simply the code name for this blog project and hence it is named after that.
 The theme needs a lot of work still but currently its purpose is to serve as a book style site.
 Due to this limited requirement, it does not make full use of articles, categories or tags that Pelican provides.

 Bootstrap Icon Plugin
 	This is a custom plugin to make it easier to include bootstrap icons with in